beginning of content

 What are the differences between psychiatrists and psychologists?

-The main difference between the two is that a psychiatrist has trained as a medical doctor and can prescribe medication.
-A psychologist is not a medical doctor and can't prescribe medication.
+The main difference between psychiatrists and psychologists is that a psychiatrist has trained as a medical doctor and can prescribe medicines.
+A psychologist is not a medical doctor and can't prescribe medicines.

-However, there are many similarities between psychiatrists and psychologists.
+There are also many similarities between psychiatrists and psychologists.
 Both are trained to understand how your brain works, how you think and how you behave.
-Both are able to use different types of counselling and psychotherapy to help.
+Both can use different types of counselling and psychotherapy to help.

 Both psychologists and psychiatrists use various forms of therapy to help with mental health problems.
-They can help you develop better ways of thinking and behaving.
+They can work with you to develop helpful ways of thinking and behaving.

 You might need to see a psychiatrist if: